clanfear/CSSS508/docs/installation.md

 ### Windows

 1. Go to the [Installers page](https://www.rstudio.com/products/rstudio/download/#download).
-   * Scroll to "Installers for Supported Platforms"
-   * Click `RStudio (version) - Windows Vista/7/8/10` to download: Whatever version is listed will be the most current.
+   * Click `Download RStudio for Windows` or, under All Installers, the link next to  `Windows 10/8` to download: Whatever version is listed will be the most current.

 2. Run the installer.
    * If the installer asks, grant it administrative privileges to install.